rehno-lindeque/adt.js/README.markdown

   * Primitive types behave like constructor names in patterns
 * *Version 4* (Unreleased)
   * Primitive values can be matched inside of their primitive types
-  * Use regular expression in evaluator patterns
+  * Use regular expressions in evaluator patterns

 The simplest way to illustrate the utility of **adt.js** is to run through a couple of basic examples, using *only* constructors and evaluators.